Foreign nationals told to leave Lebanon as war fears surge

 Israeli forces meanwhile kept bombarding the Gaza Strip, witnesses and officials in the besieged Hamas-ruled territory said, with no end in sight to the nearly 10-month war triggered by the Palestinian militant group’s October 7 attack on southern Israel.

-France, Canada and Jordan were among the latest governments to issue calls for their citizens to leave Lebanon.
+France, Canada and Jordan were among the latest governments to call for their citizens to leave Lebanon.

 “In a highly volatile security context”, French nationals were “urgently asked” to avoid travelling to Lebanon, and those already in the country “to make their arrangements now to leave… as soon as possible”, the foreign ministry in Paris said.